 When you arrive at the entrance gates to the Magic Kingdom you will be thoroughly searched.
 This includes emptying and going through anything you have carried with you - backpack, purse, fanny pack, diaper bag, lunch bag or whatever.
+And with any stroke of luck, Disney won't have pegged you as a "domestic terrorist" and assault you with their bomb sniffing K9 and Security force simply because you left an empty lunch bag in your scooter basket - having gotten prior permission to do this from a Disney cast member in the first place.

 The Magic Kingdom is divided into six different sections - Main Street USA, Tomorrowland, Fantasyland, Liberty Square, Frontierland and Adventureland.